National Mole Day

-Mole Day is celebrated annually on October 23 from 6:02 a.m. to 6:02 p.m.
+National Mole Day is celebrated annually on October 23 from 6:02 a.m. to 6:02 p.m.
 It celebrates Avogadro’s Number (6.02 x 1023), which is a basic measuring unit in chemistry.
-Mole Day was created as a way to foster interest in chemistry, and schools throughout the United States and around the world celebrate with various activities related to chemistry and/or moles.
+National Mole Day was created as a way to foster interest in chemistry, and schools throughout the United States and around the world celebrate with various activities related to chemistry and/or moles.

 An atom of neon has an atomic mass of 20, therefore one mole of neon weighs 20 grams.
 In general, one mole of any substance contains Avogadro’s Number of molecules or atoms of that substance.
 This relationship was first discovered by Amadeo Avogadro (1776-1858) and he received credit for this after his death.

-History of Mole Day
+History of National Mole Day

-How to Celebrate Mole Day
+How to celebrate National Mole Day

 You can start your celebration by reading up on the hypothetical question of “What if one had a mole of moles?”
 We’ll warn you ahead of time that this description gets a bit complex and almost certainly gruesome.
 Consider it your scientifically accurate horror story for Halloween.